 What Is a Marketing Strategy?

-Your marketing strategy is the formal document that ties your marketing goals with your overall business plan.
-It is the big-picture view of how your marketing and sales team can drive your business forward towards success for your business.
+Your marketing strategy is a formal document that ties your marketing goals with your overall business plan.

-In short, your marketing strategy defines who buys your product or service.
+Your marketing strategy first defines who buys your product or service.
 Then, based on what their motivations and pain points are, you can target your marketing activities to best speak to your prospects.
+Finally, you can improve results over time with data analysis and campaign optimization.

 What Is a Content Marketing Funnel?